|Title||USD's School of Leadership and Education Sciences Ranked Among the Best in the Country|

 Other top-ranked California universities on the list include Stanford, University of California Los Angeles, UC Berkeley and the University of Southern California.

 About The University of San Diego

-The University of San Diego is a Catholic institution of higher learning chartered in 1949; the school enrolls approximately 7,500 students and is known for its commitment to teaching, the liberal arts, the formation of values and community service.
+The University of San Diego is a Catholic institution of higher learning chartered in 1949; the school enrolls approximately 7,500 graduate and undergraduate students and is known for its commitment to teaching, the liberal arts, the formation of values and community service.
 The inauguration of the Joan B. Kroc School of Peace Studies brings the university’s total number of schools and colleges to six.
 Other academic divisions include the College of Arts and Sciences and the schools of Business Administration, Law, Leadership and Education Sciences, and Nursing and Health Science.